BellAppLab/Alertable/README.md

 ## Usage

+    import Alertable

+    class ViewController: UIViewController {
+        func alertSomething() {
+            Alert.show("Message", "Title", self)
+        }
+    }

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Localization

+The only localizable string in this library is the default "Ok" button on alerts that have only one button.
+To localize it, simple add an entry to your Localizable.strings file with the following signature:

+`"Ok" = "<Your Translation>";`

 ## Requirements

+iOS 8+
+Swift 2.0

 ## Installation